yliu648/DataCrawl/README.md

-# DataCrawl ReadMe Demo
+# Crawling Yelp Reviews
 The Jazz Standard is a restaurant and jazz club in New York City.
-We want to scrape comments about the club from yelp.com.
+This readme demo shows how I scraped comments about the club from yelp.com.

 1. Import the BeautifulSoup class from bs4 and urlopen from urllib:
 ```